invader365/anchorLESS/README.md

 > A harder, better, faster, stronger **LESS library**!

-Anchor LESS is the most extensive mixins library made to speed up your code.
+Anchor LESS is a LESS/CSS library build to save time.
 Higlights:

-- Harder: Responsive mixins with a mobile-first approach.
+- Harder.
+Responsive mixins with a mobile-first approach.
-- Better: The best complement to your prefered html framework.
+- Better.
+The best complement to your prefered html framework.
-- Faster: Anchor uses less.js build-in functions for a faster performance.
+- Faster.
+Less.js build-in functions for faster performance.
-- Stronger: The most extensive LESS mixins library!
+- Stronger.
+The most extensive LESS mixins library!

 ## Install
 ```css